 If you plan to climb leave your vertigo home and wear practical shoes.
 The stairs are rough, the incline is steep and many people come down on their bottoms.
 And stay hydrated; you want to keep your wits about you.

-You what they built and why, and how large and sprawling their communities were across the Yucatan.
+You learn what they built and why, and how large and sprawling their communities were across the Yucatan.
 I came away appreciating how much more advanced they were than European invaders gave them credit for.

 It’s doable with kids who can deal with a 45-minute tour.
 It’s fine with a baby if you have a carrier and can protect him or her from the sun.